The Ace Attorney series may as well be renamed Turnabout Butt Monkeys:

 Don't forget Hal "Otacon" Emmerich.
 While he becomes much less of a butt monkey as the series progresses, he had to put up with a lot of crap in the original MGS, from pissing himself in fear of the Cyborg Ninja to having Sniper Wolf die.
 All that on top of the fact that his father commited suicide after his stepmom seduced him, causing his sister (with whom he was close) to bear a grudge against him for a long time...

 On the villainous side of things, poor Metal Gear RAY.
 In MGS2, it's portrayed as a brand-new model that nonetheless gets trashed en masse by Raiden (until Cutscene Incompetence kicks in, of course).
 It comes back in MGS4 solely to get its ass handed to it by a long-obsolete and half-destroyed REX.
-It makes another appearance in Rising as a Warm-Up Boss and is cut to ribbons for its trouble.
+It makes another appearance in Rising as a Warm-Up Boss and is cut to ribbons for its trouble in the "Rules of Nature" sequence by a Raiden who hasn't yet received his new cyber armor.
 Poor, poor RAY.

 Gary from ModNation Racers is usually heard/seen being picked on by his co-worker Biff, and let's not even start on his butterfly-sticker collection!